-- entry_point: main.py: The custom entry point of the plugin.
-If ommitted, the plugin will be executed with Python2 interpreter.
-If included, the plugin will be executed with an interpreter specified on the first line of the main.py file.
-For more information, see the available Python environments. - scb_min_version: The minimum syslog-ng Store Box product version compatible with the plugin.
-For example, 5.10.0 means 5F10. - scb_max_version: The maximum compatible syslog-ng Store Box product version.
+- entry_point: main.py: The custom entry point of the plugin. - scb_min_version: The minimum SPS product version compatible with the plugin.
+For example, 5.10.0 means 5F10. - scb_max_version: The maximum compatible SPS product version.
 To allow any version below a certain value, add the ~charater.
 For example, 5.11.0~ means "any version up till, but not including, 5.11.0".